liesnikov/extensible-elaborator/paper/main.md

 Our idea for a new design is to shift focus more towards the constraints themselves:

 1. We give a stable API for raising constraints that can be called by the type-checker, essentially creating an "ask" to be fulfilled by the solvers.
-This is not dissimilar to the idea of mapping object-language unification variables to host-language ones as done by @guidiImplementingTypeTheory2017, view of the "asks" as a general effect [@bauerEqualityCheckingGeneral2020, chap.
-4.4], or communication between actors [@allaisTypOSOperatingSystem2022a].
+This is not dissimilar to the idea of mapping object-language unification variables to host-language ones as done by @guidiImplementingTypeTheory2017, the view of the "asks" as a general effect [@bauerEqualityCheckingGeneral2020, chap.
+4.4], or the communication between actors [@allaisTypOSOperatingSystem2022a].

 2. To make the language more modular, we make constraints an extensible data type in the style of @swierstraDataTypesCarte2008 and give an API to define new solvers with the ability to specify what kinds of constraints they can solve.

-In the examples in this paper, we follow the bidirectional style of type-checking, but in practice, the design decisions are agnostic of the underlying system, as long as it adheres to the principle of stating the requirements on terms in terms of raising a constraint and not by, say, pattern-matching on a concrete term representation.
+In the examples in this paper, we follow the bidirectional style of type-checking.
+In practice, however, the design decisions are agnostic of the underlying system, as long as it adheres to the principle of stating the requirements on terms in terms of raising a constraint and not by, say, pattern-matching on a concrete term representation.

 From a birds-eye view, the architecture looks as depicted in Figure \ref{architecture-figure}.
 The type-checking begins by initializing the state and doing the syntax traversal.